braboj/randomgen/README.md

 What we want:

 1. Run the tests on every push to the main branch.
+2. Create a release on every tag.
-2. Build and push the Docker image to Docker Hub on every release.
+3. Build and push the Docker image to Docker Hub on every release.
-3. Create a release on every tag.
+4. Build the documentation and deploy it to GitHub Pages on every release.

 ### .
-Documentation (optional)

-We will create MkDocs documentation to explain the solution and how to use it.
-We will add some pipeline steps to build the documentation and deploy it to GitHub Pages.
+Create the CONTRIBUTING guideline

+### .
+Tag the first increment

+Till now, we were in the pre-development phase.
+After the tag, changes will be tracked using concrete issues in the commit messages.

 ## Feedback from the client